noirb/FuLBLINKy/README.md

 ### Development Environment Configuration
 Several environment variables need to be configured before launching Visual Studio and building the project.
 These all point to the headers and LIB files from the dependencies above.
-A short batch file, devenv.bat, will set these for you, but you must edit this file to fill in the paths to the library locations on your local machine.
+A short batch file, `devenv.bat` (in the `vs_2015` directory), will set these for you, but you must edit this file to fill in the paths to the library locations on your local machine.

     CEGUI_ROOT - Path to the root directory of CEGUI's source GLFW_ROOT  - Path to the root GLFW folder